learning2hash/learning2hash.github.io/_publications/kang2019candidate.markdown

 bibkey: kang2019candidate
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1909.05475'}
-tags: ['Deep', 'Efficiency', 'Unimodal', 'Datasets', 'Supervised', 'Survey Paper', 'Hashing', 'Applications']
+tags: ['Indexing and Efficiency', 'Survey Paper', 'RecSys', 'Tools and Libraries']
 ---
 Generating the Top-N recommendations from a large corpus is computationally expensive to perform at scale.
 Candidate generation and re-ranking based